 6In fact any sub-component of any task schema or other schema included by task expansion in a plan can be referred to as a "phase" within the O-Plan planner agent.
 This can be done by referring to its node number.
-It is possible to have only one "level" in the domain as the minimum.

-- for each "phase", planning will only be done down to an authorised "level" at which point planning will suspend leaving appropriate agenda entries until deeper planning authorisation is given. - execution will be separately authorised for each "phase".
+- the notion of plan levels.
+Greater precision of authority management is possible by specifying more explicit levels in the domain Task Formalism (TF).
+It is possible to have only one "level" in the domain as the minimum. - for each "phase", planning will only be done down to an authorised "level" at which point planning will suspend leaving appropriate agenda entries until deeper planning authorisation is given. - execution will be separately authorised for each "phase".